bmeurant/technical-docs/software-architecture/architectural-patterns/backends-for-frontend.md

 -   **[[gateway-aggregation|Gateway Aggregation]]**: This is the primary pattern used within a BFF.
 The BFF's main responsibility is to aggregate data from multiple downstream services.

 -   **[[microservices]]**: The BFF pattern is most commonly used in the context of a microservices architecture, where it serves as the entry point for clients into the service mesh.
+-   **[[microfrontends]]**: BFFs are a perfect companion for Microfrontends, where each frontend fragment can have its own dedicated BFF to aggregate data.

 ---